LegoSCCMGuy/Move-WinRE/README.md

 ## Execution
-Execution on the powershell from and administrative powershell.
+Execution in an administrative powershell.

 ## Built With